wp-blocks/cf7-antispam/readme.txt

 3. the plugin options (3/3)

 == copyright ==
-Modul R, Copyright 2021 Codekraft Studio
-Modul R is distributed under the terms of the GNU GPL
+AntiSpam for Contact Form 7, Copyright 2021 Codekraft Studio AntiSpam for Contact Form 7 is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by